sio/homelab/ansible/roles/upgrade/README.md

 # Apply all package updates

-No reboot is performed, but a check and a handler may be added later.
+No reboot is performed, but a notification is displayed when services restart or whole OS reboot is required.

-Currently only supports apt-based systems, but will do no harm on other distributions.
+Currently only supports apt-based systems, will fail gracefully on other OS.